 Generic Name: loratadine / pseudoephedrine

-Note: This document contains side effect information about loratadine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Claritin-D.
+Note: This page contains information about the side effects of loratadine / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name Claritin-D.

-Some side effects of Claritin-D may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Claritin-D may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to loratadine / pseudoephedrine: 12-hour sustained-release tablets, 24-hour sustained-release tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: